Courses

 The M.S.
 Pharmacology program is designed to be completed in two full-time semesters (one academic year, fall and spring).
-Students are required to complete 30 credits of coursework, including 23 credits of required courses and 7 credits of electives (either Didactic Track or Laboratory Research Track).
+During the degree, students complete 30 credits of coursework, including 23 credits of required courses and 7 credits of electives (either Didactic Track or Laboratory Research Track).

 Required Core Courses